Shadow Ridge Bay

 Cargo Stacks

-This area also contains a key objective, where the player obtains the first segment of the code required to lower the bridge and progress further in the level
+The Cargo Stacks introduce the player’s first combat encounter, with cover placed to encourage forward movement while engaging enemies.
+This area also contains a key objective, where the player obtains the first code segment needed to lower the bridge and progress.

 Container Yard